Andy Beshear: 2015 election

 In November 2013, Beshear announced his candidacy in the 2015 election for Attorney General of Kentucky, to succeed Democrat Jack Conway, who could not run for reelection, due to term limits.
+Beshear secured the Democratic nomination without opposition.

 Beshear defeated Republican Whitney Westerfield with 50.1% of the vote to Westerfield's 49.9%. a margin of 2,194 votes.

+Health care and the Affordable Care Act

+The Affordable Care Act was an issue in the 2015 campaign.
+The race occurred during ongoing legal and political battles over Kentucky's implementation of the law under Governor Steve Beshear.
+Beshear supported the expansion of Kentucky health care, while Westerfield said he would "fight against the Affordable Care Act and the federal government".

 Tenure

+Beshear's stated priorities as Attorney General were to "prevent child abuse, combat the spread of heroin and get treatment for those suffering, and protect our seniors from scams and abuse."

 Beshear speaks at a teachers' rally at the Kentucky State Capitol in 2018, which was part of a larger countrywide teacher protest movement.

-Beshear sued Governor Matt Bevin several times over what he argued was Bevin's abuse of executive powers during Beshear's tenure as attorney general and while he was campaigning against Bevin for governor.
-Beshear won some cases and lost others.
-In April 2016, he sued Bevin over his mid-cycle budget cuts to the state university system.
-The Kentucky Supreme Court issued a 5–2 ruling agreeing with Beshear that Bevin lacked the authority to make mid-cycle budget cuts without the Kentucky General Assembly's approval.
-Also in 2016, the Kentucky Supreme Court unanimously sided with Bevin when Beshear sued him on the grounds that Bevin lacked the authority to overhaul the University of Louisville's board of trustees.
-In 2017, the Kentucky Supreme Court dismissed a lawsuit Beshear brought against Bevin, holding that Bevin had the power to temporarily reshape boards while the legislature is out of session; Bevin called Beshear's lawsuit a "shameful waste of taxpayer resources".
-In April 2018, Beshear successfully sued Bevin for signing Senate Bill 151, a controversial plan to reform teacher pensions, with the Kentucky Supreme Court ruling the bill unconstitutional.
-Bevin said Beshear "never sues on behalf of the people of Kentucky.
-He does it on behalf of his own political career".

-In October 2019, Beshear filed nine lawsuits against pharmaceutical companies for their alleged involvement in fueling Kentucky's opioid epidemic.

-Beshear forwent a run for a second term as attorney general to run for governor against Bevin.
-He resigned from the attorney general's office on December 10, 2019, before his inauguration as governor the same day.
+Beshear declined to run for a second term as attorney general so he could run for governor against Bevin.
+He resigned as attorney general on December 10, 2019, and was inaugurated as governor the same day.
 By executive order, Beshear appointed Attorney General-elect Daniel Cameron to serve the remainder of his term.
 Cameron was Kentucky's first African-American attorney general and unsuccessfully ran for governor against Beshear in 2023.